dartmouth-cs52-17S/yip-yip-top-app/README.md

 # Yip Yip

-This is the repo for our Yip Yip client.

-TODO: short project description, some sample screenshots or mockups
+**Yip Yip** is a real-time, localized, anonymous feed for short comments, jokes, images, and discussion..

 ![](screenshots/login.png)